krzys-h/CTFd_chat_notifier/README.md

 ## Extending

-In your plugin, create a class that extends from `BaseNotifier` and implement the `notify_solve` and `notify_notification` methods.
+In your plugin, create a class that extends from `BaseNotifier` and implement the `notify_solve` and `notify_message` methods.
 Add an instance of this class to the `NOTIFIER_CLASSES` dictionary.

 ## TODO
 (contributions welcome!)